Elevise

 Picture

 Carbon has 4 electrons in its outer shell, which is the second shell.
-The second shell can take a maximum of 8 electrons, and this means that carbon needs to gain 4 electrons to have a full outer shell.
-Both of the oxygens have 6 electrons in their outer shell, which is the second shell.
-The second shell can take a maximum of 8 electrons, which means that each of the oxygen atoms are 2 electrons off having a full outer shell.
+The second shell takes a maximum of 8 electrons, and this means that carbon needs to gain 4 electrons to have a full outer shell.
+Both of the oxygens have 6 electrons in their outer shell, which is also the second shell; this means that both of the oxygens are 2 electrons off having a full outer shell.

 So, carbon needs to gain 4 electrons and both of the oxygen atoms need to gain 2 electrons.
-All of the atoms can achieve full outer shells if the carbon shares 2 electrons with each of the oxygens, and each of the oxygens shares 2 electrons with carbon.
-The dot and cross diagram is shown below.
+All of the atoms can obtain full outer shells by carbon sharing 2 electrons with each of the oxygens, and each of the oxygens sharing 2 electrons with carbon.
+The diagram of the bonding for carbon dioxide with only the outer shells drawn is shown below.

 Picture

-The carbon and oxygens share 2 pairs of electrons, which means that we have double covalent bonds; we represent this with a = in the displayed formula.
+For both of the bonds in carbon dioxide, there are 2 pairs of shared electrons.
+This means that both of the bonds are double covalent bonds; we represent this with a = in the displayed formula.
 The displayed formula for CO2 is shown below.

 Picture